dolanpettit/README-Generator/example.md

 ## Contribution

 Created by Dolan Pettit

 ## Test Instructions

-View my demo at the provided link: <a href='https://drive.google.com/file/d/1Ybposh0IqzvgROBR15MHIAyOJhn_9slv/view'></a>
+View my demo at the provided link:

 ## License